-Deerbrook Editions first non-fiction book for last year is for those interested in the language of writing, yes, but since the author and endorsers of the book avoid presenting it as a text-book per se, what The Conversation does, perhaps as inspired work book, is address issues of both writing and close and considered reading.
+Deerbrook Editions first non-fiction book is for those interested in the language of writing, yes, but since the author and endorsers of the book avoid presenting it as a text-book per se, what The Conversation does, perhaps as inspired work book, is address issues of both writing and close and considered reading.
 Chapters focus on specific elements of poetic language and structure and offer writing exercises—which include both poetry and personal essays—that correspond directly to the featured works and the accompanying discussions.

 Not only is Dawn Potter the director of the Frost Place Conference on Poetry and Teaching, she is a crafts-person, an avid reader, editor by trade, who prepares texts for university presses, and an author of several books that have won awards or been finalists for awards.
 See the bio below.